billfoxco/seeing-md/SEEING.md

 Question what may be shaping that meaning.
 Do not immediately replace it with a more sophisticated interpretation.

+Ask, too, who will live with the effects of this seeing.

 ### 3. See again

 Remain open long enough for something not supplied by the past to become visible.
 Not knowing is not a failure.
 It is the space in which the first interpretation can loosen.
 Notice any urge to fill that space quickly.